Swansea Canal: Present

 In-filling of much of the canal has taken place in the past 50 years.
 The northern section was affected by the creation of the A4067 road around Ystradgynlais, while the southern section below Clydach had been infilled by 1982, as part of the work associated with the A4067 dual carriageway.
 Just 5 mi of the canal remains in water, from Clydach to Pontardawe where it is now a popular trail and is part of route 43 of the National Cycle Network.
+In 1997 they applied to the Millennium Fund for money to advance their vision, but this was rejected when Associated British Ports indicated that they were against the proposal for a connecting link to the Neath and Tennant Canal.

 The canal empties from an aqueduct into the Lower Clydach River at the point where it joins the River Tawe.
 A project is underway to dredge the canal and to remove the Japanese knotweed that grows extensively around the Swansea Valley.
 The canal is an important habitat for water birds and for eels.
 Local youngsters from Clydach often set up fishing off the banks of the canal to catch the eels.

 In 1981, the Swansea Canal Society was formed, and have been working towards restoration of the remaining sections of the canal.
-It has done much to improve the physical environment of the canal, and have proposed the development of a 35 mi cruising route in conjunction with a restored Neath and Tennant Canal.
+They has done much to improve the physical environment of the canal, and have proposed the development of a 35 mi cruising route in conjunction with a restored Neath and Tennant Canal.

 On 23 October 1998, after heavy rainfall, water levels in the canal rose, and at Pontardawe, spilled over the towpath and down an embankment.
 The flow caused the bank to fail, and the breach caused extensive flooding.
 Thirty houses, some industrial units and town centre shops were affected, with the water up to 4 ft deep in places.